kristofer/ProjectDucats/STATUS.md

-# Project Ducats STATUS
+# Project Dreki STATUS

-This file summarizes all changes made to the Project Ducats expense tracker app during this development session (as of September 17, 2025).
+This file summarizes all changes made to the Project Dreki expense tracker app during this development session (as of September 17, 2025).

 ## Model Changes
 - **Expense Model**: Added two new fields: